OBITUARY: Monte Joe Sanburg

 Monte Joe Sanburg

-Monte grew up on the family farm in the Riverside community, and attended the Riverside School, where he graduated from the eighth grade in 1946.
+Monte grew up on the family farm in the Riverside community, and attended the Riverside School, where he graduated from the 8th grade in 1946.
 He graduated from Montrose High School in 1950.

-Monte Sanburg married Shirley Scheibler, Oct.
+Monte Sanburg married Shirley Scheibler on Oct.
 14, 1952.
 They had three children, Randy, Darlynn, and Verlee.

 Monte was a 33-year employee of City Market, where he started as a boxer, later was produce manager, and on Jan.
 1, 1972, he was promoted to store manager.
 He retired from City Market in 1987.